nosqlbench/nosqlbench-docs/site/content/reference/bindings/funcref_general.md

   - *example:* `DirectoryLines('/var/tmp/bardata', '.*')`
   - *load every line from every file in /var/tmp/bardata*

+## Discard

+This function takes a long input and ignores it.
+It returns a generic object which is meant to be used as input to other function which don't need a specific input.

+- long -> Discard() -> Object

 ## Div

 Divide the operand by a fixed value and return the result.